-LLRW is shipped to the SPF in DOT or NRC qualified non-shielded containers and/or shielded casks.
-Most LLRW is received in the Truckbay where containers and casks are surveyed, opened and the waste transferred to shielded Waste Input Holding Tanks located in shielded vaults.
-Cask maintenance activities are performed in the Truckbay where an overhead bridge crane provides lifting capability.
-Figure 3 is a photograph of the dual station truckbay.
+LLRW is shipped to the SPF in unshielded containers or shielded casks qualified by DOT or NRC.
+Most LLRW is received in the truckbays where containers and casks are surveyed, opened and the waste transferred to shielded waste input holding tanks located in shielded vaults.
+Cask maintenance activities are performed in the truckbays where an overhead bridge crane provides lifting capability.